Home/Blog/Well-Being/Home Remedies/Heartburn Home Remedies

 4. Jaggery

 Jaggery acts as a coolant for the stomach.
-It helps in the digestion process.
-Eating jaggery at the end of the meal helps in digestion.
-It is one effective and readily available type of heartburn home remedies.
+It also helps in the digestion process.
+It is an effective and readily available home remedy for heartburn.

 5. Baking soda

 Baking soda can be used as a quick solution for heartburn.
 Add a pinch of baking soda to a glass of water and drink it.
-It is the most inexpensive and accessible home remedy at your disposal for heartburn.
-Baking soda neutralises the acid inside the stomach.
+It is one of the cheapest and most accessible home remedy.
+Baking soda provides relief by neutralizing the acid inside the stomach.

 6. Aloe juice